Jerusalem Cricket Care

 General Behavior of Jerusalem Crickets

 These crickets do not chirp like true crickets.
 Instead, they have two main forms of communication.
-They are able to produce a scratching noise by rubbing their rear legs against their abdomen.
+They can produce a scratching noise by rubbing their rear legs against their abdomen.
 It often sounds like hissing.
-During mating season, both males and receptive females will drum their abdomens against the ground in order to produce a tapping sound.
-This sound can be heard by other crickets up to 60 feet away using special subgenal organs located near the bottom of each leg.
+During mating season, both males and receptive females will drum their abdomens against the ground to produce a tapping sound.
+This sound can be heard by other crickets up to 60 feet away using special subgenual organs located near the bottom of each leg.
 The tapping isn't audible to humans in most cases.

 Most of these crickets cannot jump as they are too heavy.
 Lighter individuals are better able to do so.
-They will often drag their large abdomens on the ground as they walk.
-This leaves a grooved trail behind them.
+They will often drag their large abdomens on the ground as they walk, leaving a grooved trail behind them.